 Two tracks of training – Fitness and Medical

 In the Fitness track new, specific techniques combined and integrated with new FST movement patterns will take your skills to a whole new level.
 Your understanding of how neuromyofascia behaves and responds will expand exponentially.
 Your hands will become biosensors that can rapidly detect the source of neural and structural abnormalities and imbalances that negatively affect function.
 You will now have the ability to assess and execute quick, effective FST strategies that may not have fully responded to Level 2 techniques.

 Note: This workshop is for those who have limited to no formal manual soft tissue skills and training.
 It is not suitable for experienced massage therapists and bodyworkers who should register for the Level 3 Medical workshop.

 In addition to the above material in Fitness, with the Medical track, you will learn to S-I-T-T-T™ (Scan-Identify-Test-Treat-Test again).
-This is a system of rapid diagnosis and treatment that Chris Frederick has developed over his long career as a manual physical therapist specialist.
+This is a system of rapid assessment and treatment that Chris Frederick has developed over his long career as a manual physical therapist specialist.
 S-I-T-T-T ™ has a proven clinical record used by Chris Frederick on patients since 1989, along with current Level 3 student testimonials to deliver the following:

 - Tools to rapidly and thoroughly evaluate and assess your client/patient